harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 I also have two automations because some states are slow (air quality, physical space presence), and some are fast (personal presence, doors, AC, etc).

+The automations are pretty simple: They look for state change, and then push the state change to the mqtt topic.

 This works surprisingly well.
-Since it based on a home assistant automation, I can add any sensor in home assistant to the agent and it will chat about it.
+Since it a home assistant automation, I can add any home assistant sensor to the agent and it will chat about it.

 I also have the prompt broken out separately so I can iterate on it without having to restart the entire stack.
 This is super helpful when you are tuning the sarcasm for your office.